ZDroid/XDroid/README.md

 ## Commands

-Commands start with `+` to avoid conflicts with other IRC bots and services.
+Commands start with `+` to avoid conflicts with other IRC bots.

 - **+time:** display current time
 - **+channel:** display channel name